 Suitable for 8-11 years.

-Thursdays @ Green Valley Library 3.45pm - 4.30pm
+Wednesdays @ Green Valley Library 3.45pm - 4.30pm

-Bookings required for Code Club Module 1
+Bookings required for Code Club @ Green Valley

 Level up your coding skills using the accessible programming language, Scratch.